awsdocs/amazon-transcribe-developer-guide/doc_source/how-streaming-med.md

 ### Step 4: Create an audio event message<a name="streaming-med-example-step4"></a>

 Create an audio message that contains the audio data to send to Amazon Transcribe Medical\.
 For details, see [Event stream encoding](event-stream-med.md)\.
-The audio event data in this example is base64\-encoded\.
-In an actual request, the data is raw bytes\.
+The audio event data in this example are base64\-encoded\.
+In an actual request, the data are raw bytes\.

 ```
 :date: 2019-01-29T01:56:17.291Z